wyhmichael/wdio-json-reporter/README.md

 ```

 ## Result Files
-With WDIO v5, reporting has moved from a centralized process to one that is handled by each of the "sessions" spun up for parallel test execution.
+Starting with WDIO v5, reporting has moved from a centralized process to one that is handled by each of the "sessions" spun up for parallel test execution.
 This change helped reduce the amount of chatter during WDIO test execution and thus improved performance.
 The downside is we are no longer able
 to get a single report for ALL test execution.
 Consider the following: